Amenorrhea: Turner syndrome

 Turner syndrome, monosomy 45XO, is a genetic disorder characterized by a missing, or partially missing, X chromosome.
 Turner syndrome is associated with a wide spectrum of features that vary with each case.
 However, one common feature of this syndrome is ovarian insufficiency due to gonadal dysgenesis.
 Most people with Turner syndrome experience ovarian insufficiency within the first few years of life, before menarche.
 Therefore, most patients with Turner syndrome will have primary amenorrhea.
 However, the incidence of spontaneous puberty varies between 8–40% depending on whether or not there is a complete or partial absence of the X chromosome.

 MRKH

-MRKH (Mayer–Rokitansky–Küster–Hauser) syndrome is the second-most common cause of primary amenorrhoea.
+MRKH (Mayer–Rokitansky–Küster–Hauser) syndrome is the second-most common cause of primary amenorrhea.
 The syndrome is characterized by Müllerian agenesis.
 In MRKH Syndrome, the Müllerian ducts develop abnormally and result in the absence of a uterus and cervix.
 Even though patients with MRKH have functioning ovaries and therefore have secondary sexual characteristics, they experience primary amenorrhea since there is no functioning uterus.

-Other Intersex conditions
+Other intersex conditions

 Individuals with a female phenotype can present with primary amenorrhea due to complete androgen insensitivity syndrome (CAIS), 5-alpha-reductase 2 deficiency, pure gonadal dysgenesis, 17β-hydroxysteroid dehydrogenase deficiency, and mixed gonadal dysgenesis.